 This is very important, if you do not confirm in good time your slot will be offered to someone else.

 If you are taking anticoagulant (blood thinning) drugs such as warfarin or rivaroxaban you will need to stop this in advance.
 This will be discussed with you at pre-assessment.

 Most people do not need longer than a week off work.
 You should avoid any heavy lifting/strenuous exercise for 3-4 days until your leg is no longer sore.

 In 2018, the DVLA changed their guidance and you must not drive for 4 weeks following a pulmonary valve replacement.
-This can be frustrating if you need your car for work so please bear this in mind.

 We appreciate it can be quite a wait between your clinic appointment and your procedure so, if in the time waiting for your procedure you have any questions or concerns, then please contact the specialist nursing team who will be happy to assist you.

 Dr Walker/Dr Ramos/Dr Parry secretary 0113 3925458